 Identify and analyze user needs and to take them into account in the selection, creation, integration, evaluation, and administration of computing-based systems.

 Demonstrate expertise in the core information technologies, including human-computer interaction, information management, programming, web systems and technologies, networking, system administration and maintenance, and systems integration and architecture.

 Demonstrate the ability to analyze computing and information security requirements and risks, and apply the appropriate tools and techniques to protect organizational data assets in an ethically responsible manner.

-Demonstrate the ability to apple best practices and standards for providing technology-based solutions.
+Demonstrate the ability to apply best practices and standards for providing technology-based solutions.

-Demonstrate the ability to identify and analyze the local, regional, and global impacts of information technology’s and computing on public, organizations, and individuals.
+Demonstrate the ability to identify and analyze the local, regional, and global impacts of information technologies and computing on individuals, organizations, and society.

-Demonstrate and commitment to professional development and continue to engage in lifelong learning.
+Demonstrate a commitment to professional development and continue to engage in lifelong learning.

 View additional details about programs and courses:Download the Undergraduate Studies Catalog